dnanexus/dxWDL/doc/ExpertOptions.md

 }
 ```

-## Handling intermediate workflow results
+## Handling intermediate workflow outputs

 A workflow may create a large number of files, taking up significant
 disk space, and incurring storage costs.
 Some of the files are
-workflow outputs, but many of them may be intermediate results
+workflow outputs, but many of them may be intermediate results that
-that are not needed once the workflow completes.
-By default, all outputs are
+are not needed once the workflow completes.
+By default, all outputs
-stored in one platform folder.
-With the `--reorg` flag, the intermediate
+are stored in one platform folder.
+With the `--reorg` flag, the
-results are moved into a subfolder named "intermediate".
-This is achieved by
+intermediate results are moved into a subfolder named
-adding a stage to the workflow that reorganizes the output folder.
-The stage
+"intermediate".
+This is achieved by adding a stage to the workflow
-uses `CONTRIBUTE` access to reach into the parent project and
+that reorganizes the output folder, it uses `CONTRIBUTE` access to
+reach into the parent project, create a subfolder, and move files into
-move files around.
+it.